johnhenry/soundboard/README.md

-# Let's make a sound board!
+# Mission Soundboard

-We going to build the ultimate musical instrument -- a web application that plays sound when you click buttons!
+Your mission, should you choose to accept it, is to build the ultimate musical instrument -- a web application that plays sound when you click buttons!

 ## Step 0 -- Prerequisites